hackersatcambridge/debut/README.md

 {
   debut: Object, // Debut Instance
   reversed: Boolean, // Whether the current animation is playing backwards (along the animation queue)
-  direction: Number // Direction the animation is playing in (with respect to the animation definition) - reversed is taken into account
+  direction: Number, // Direction the animation is playing in (with respect to the animation definition) - reversed is taken into account
-}
+  duration: Number, // The length of this animation in milliseconds
+  store: Object, // Any properties stored in a beforeState function
+  element: Object, // The object to be animated
+  $element: Object // The object to be animated (guaranteed to be a jQuery object) }
 ```